-That’s a fundamental shift away from the silos of email and towards channel-based messaging.
-The average paid user spends more than nine hours each working day connected to Slack, including around 90 minutes of active use.
+That’s a fundamental shift away from the silos of email and toward channel-based messaging.
+The average paid user spends more than nine hours each workday connected to Slack, including around 90 minutes of active use.
 That adds up to more than 5 billion actions taken each week in Slack, from solving customer support tickets to keeping tabs on the latest sales deal.

-Every person on every team – centrally located or remote, technical or not – should be able to take advantage of the platform and collaborate together.
-That’s why we’re releasing a simpler, more organised experience for our users.
-The roll-out starts today and will continue over the next few weeks (with a complementary mobile version to follow).
+Every person on every team—centrally located or remote, technical or not—should be able to take advantage of the platform and collaborate together.
+That’s why we’re releasing a simpler, more organized experience for our users.
+The rollout starts today and will continue over the next several weeks (with a complementary mobile version to follow).
 When it arrives, you’ll be able to:

-- Navigate channels and search across your organisation with a new navigation bar
+- Navigate channels and search across your organization with a new navigation bar

 - Start a message from anywhere with a handy new compose button

-- Organise channels, messages and apps into custom, collapsible sections (you know, like folders)
+- Organize channels, messages and apps into custom, collapsible sections (you know, like folders)

 - Take swift action with your apps through shortcuts.
-Say goodbye to context switching
+Hasta la vista, context switching.

 Altogether, these improvements make it easier for anyone to use Slack, adapt it to how they work and access essential tools.
-Read on for the finer details, then take a look at our Help Centre for more information on what’s new.
+March on for the finer details, then hop over to our Help Center for more info on what’s new.

 Easier to use

 Let’s start from the top.
 The first thing you’ll notice is the new navigation bar, which makes it much quicker to search Slack and toggle between your recent conversations.
 No fancy keystrokes required.